sb24ragnar/label_propagation_tutorial/README.md

 # Label Propagation: A Practical Guide to Semi-Supervised Learning

-This repository contains the materials for the tutorial "Semi-Supervised Learning: A Practical Guide to Label Propagation."
+This repository contains the materials for the tutorial "Label Propagation: A Practical Guide to Semi-Supervised Learning."

 ## Contents
 - **Tutorial**: Detailed guide to understanding and implementing Label Propagation.